Code-Institute-Submissions/CI-MS2-Dungeon-Raider/README.md

 ##### GitHub Pages

 1. The project was deployed to GitHub Pages using the following steps:

 2. A local project was created in GitHub with a new repository called 'CI-MS1-Hair-by-Jo'

 3. The project had regular push and detailed commits which were pushed to the GitHub website before deployment

 4. The project was deployed by logging in to GitHub and locating the [GitHub Repository](https://github.com/scottsimpson91/CI-MS1-Hair-by-Jo)

 5. At the top of the Repository (not top of page), locate the "Settings" Button on the menu and click

 6. Scroll down the Settings page until the "GitHub Pages" Section was found

 7. Under "Source", click the dropdown called "None" and select "Master Branch"

 8. The page will automatically refresh

 9. Scroll back down through the page to locate the now published site [link](https://scottsimpson91.github.io/CI-MS1-Hair-by-Jo/) in the "GitHub Pages" section

 10. The code can be run locally through clone or download, you can do this by opening the [repository](https://github.com/scottsimpson91/CI-MS1-Hair-by-Jo), clicking on the code button and then selecting either 'clone' or 'download'

+11. Please choose the below instructions which apply to you:

 ##### Download